Non-Commutative Gauge Theory at the Beach: Discussion

 There are also a number of modified twistor constructions appearing in the literature which could be adapted to the correspondence space of $3d$ space-time.
 These include orbifolds \cite{Cole:2024sje}, higher genus twistor spaces \cite{Jarov:2025hgt} and their singular degenerations \cite{Cole:2023umd}.

-\paragraph{Three-Dimensional Integrability.} Crucial developments in the study of the KP equation, and indeed integrable partial differential equations more generally, were made by the Japanese school \cite{Sato:1983se,Jimbo:1981tov,Jimbo:1981mpt,Jimbo:1981mpf,Date:1981opa}; the geometric and analytic underpinnings of this approach were subsequently developed by Segal and Wilson \cite{Segal:1985aga}.
+{\bf Three-dimensional integrability.} Crucial developments in the study of the KP equation, and indeed integrable partial differential equations more generally, were made by the Japanese school \cite{Date:1981opa,Jimbo:1981tov,Jimbo:1981mpt,Jimbo:1981mpf, Sato:1983se}; the geometric and analytic underpinnings of this approach were subsequently developed by Segal and Wilson \cite{Segal:1985aga}.
 The central construct is the $\tau$-function $u = \phi_x = -\fq^2(\log\tau)_{xx}$ which is equated with a $2d$ CFT correlator with operator insertions.
 We expect that the universal vertex algebra supported on minitwistor lines is intimately connected with this $2d$ CFT, and that the inserted operators are generated by defects on correspondence space intersecting the minitwistor line at points.
-(A link between $\tau$-function and the minitwistor $\CP^1$ was also suggested in \cite{Mason:2001vj}.)
+(A link between the $\tau$-function and the minitwistor $\CP^1$ was also suggested in \cite{Mason:2001vj}.)
 Natural candidates for such defects are topological lines supported at points on $\mT$.

-Whilst it seems the most direct connection between this work and more traditional approaches to the KP equation is via Sato theory, it would also be enlightening to interpret the inverse scattering transform \cite{Manakov:1981inv,Ablowitz:1991xb}, Hirota's direct method \cite{Hirota:1986uc,Date:1981opa} and the connection with topological strings \cite{Fukuma:1990jw,Dijkgraaf:1990rs} from the minitwistor perspective.
+Whilst it seems the most direct connection between this work and more traditional approaches to the KP equation is via Sato theory, it would also be enlightening to interpret the inverse scattering transform \cite{Ablowitz:1991xb, Manakov:1981inv}, Hirota's direct method \cite{Date:1981opa, Hirota:1986uc} and the connection with topological strings \cite{Dijkgraaf:1990rs, Fukuma:1990jw} from the minitwistor perspective.

-We also note that there have been alternative proposals for minitwistor formulations of the KP equation through `generalized twistor correspondences' \cite{Mason:1995db,Mason:1991rf}, though whether these have any relation to non-commutative $5d$ Chern-Simons theory is unclear to us.
+We also note that there have been alternative proposals for minitwistor formulations of the KP equation through `generalized twistor correspondences' \cite{Mason:1995db,Mason:1991rf}, though whether these have any relation to non-commutative $5d$ Chern--Simons theory is unclear to us.

+{\bf Celestial holography.} The Einstein--Weyl geometry relevant to the dKP equation can be lifted to a self-dual metric on a $4d$ space-time of signature $(2,2)$~\cite{Dunajski:2001ea, Dunajski:2000rf}.
+Part of the original motivation for this work was to seek a model of celestial holography for self-dual Einstein metrics, in the simplified setting of a symmetry reduction to $3d$.
+From this perspective, $w_{1+\infty}$ and $W_{1+\infty}$ can be viewed as celestial chiral algebras for dKP and KP theory.
+It is natural to ask whether these embed inside the celestial chiral algebras of $4d$ integrable theories.